day8/re-frame/docs/api-builtin-effects.md

 ```
 Will the `:dispatch` effect be actioned before `:http`, and what about `:db`?

-***Prior to v1.1.0***, the answer is: no guarentees were provided about ordering.
+***Prior to v1.1.0***, the answer is: no guarantees were provided about ordering.
 Actual order is an implementation detail upon which you should not rely.

 ***From v1.1.0 onwards***, two things changed:

-  - re-frame guarenteed that the `:db` effect will always be actioned first, if present.
-But other than that, no guarentee is given for the other effects.
+  - re-frame guaranteed that the `:db` effect will always be actioned first, if present.
+But other than that, no guarantee is given for the other effects.
   - a new effect called `:fx` was added, and it provides a way for effects to be ordered.

-In fact, with v1.1.0 ***best practice changed*** to event handers should only return two effects `:db` and `:fx`, in which case `:db` was always done first and then `:fx`, and within `:fx` the ordering is sequential.
+In fact, with v1.1.0 ***best practice changed*** to event handlers should only return two effects `:db` and `:fx`, in which case `:db` was always done first and then `:fx`, and within `:fx` the ordering is sequential.
 This new approach is more about making it easier to compose event handlers from many smaller functions, but more specificity around ordering was  a consequence.

 The new approach:
 ```clj